ivancolomer/api-reac-android/README.md

 }
 ```
    Where `error` is a `boolean` type which tells if the request succeed or not.<br />
-   Where `errorMessage` is a `string` type which is `null` if there isn't any error, or the error's identifier if there was an error.<br />
+   Where `errorMessage` is a `string` type which is `empty` if there isn't any error, or the error's identifier if there was an error.<br />
    Where `content` is a JSONObject which it's used to display different things depending on the request.
 When there's an error, it's    always 0.<br />

 <a name="ip_address_extra"/>